WPgenWeakest Precondition Generator

 (at level 69) : wpgen_scope.

-In addition, we introduce handy notation of the result of wpgen t where t denotes an application.
-We cover here only functions of arity one or two.
-The file LibSepReference.v provides arity-generic definitions.
+In addition, we introduce a handy notation for the result of wpgen t where t denotes an application.
+(We cover here only functions of arity one or two.
+The file LibSepReference.v provides arity-generic definitions.)

 Notation "'App' f v1 " :=